ves-tech/vestransferspec/README.md

 Using these templates benefits both production teams and VFX vendors reducing the number of iterations required to establish the production pipeline for each show.

-The VFX Transfer Specs package includes three documents:
+The VFX Transfer Specs package includes two documents:

 * [VFX Transfer Specs Guide](https://docs.google.com/document/d/1_qOheKfzT5tdd4GVzDbm_U9-U0FVreVisA8vFdFH67I/edit?usp=sharing).
 Introducing the different aspects of the specification.